 I get tired of eating protein some days, and look forward to some great vegetarian options.
-We cook up some great meatless pastas like Mediterranean pasta, Gigi Hadid pasta and mushroom stroganoff, as well as soups like ribollita and fasolada.
-There’s also some great international classics like caponata and vegetable korma.
+We cook up some great meatless pastas like Mediterranean Pasta, Gigi Hadid Pasta and Green Spaghetti, as well as soups like Ribollita and Fasolada.

 When using various vegetables and different herbs and spices, these meatless meals turns into absolute delights, and you don’t even miss the meat.
 Today we wanted something light, refreshing and tasty, and that’s how these baked mushroom caps came into existence.

 They’re so easy and quick.
 All you’re doing is brushing mushrooms with some garlic butter… yes, yum, who doesn’t like garlic butter mushrooms?
 Mix up some caprese in bowl, fill the mushroom caps with caprese and bake… voila!